(updated June 2013)

-- Production from world uranium mines now supplies only about 75% of the requirements of power utilities.
+- Production from world uranium mines now supplies about 85% of the requirements of power utilities.

 - Primary production from mines is supplemented by secondary supplies, principally by ex-military material and other inventories.

 - World mine production is now expanding significantly.

 All mineral commodity markets tend to be cyclical, ie, prices rise and fall substantially over the years, but with these fluctuations superimposed on long-term trend decline in real prices, as technological progress takes place at mines.
 In the uranium market, however, high prices in the late 1970s gave way to depressed prices in the whole of the period of the 1980s and 1990s, with spot prices below the cost of production for all but the lowest cost mines.
 In 1996 spot prices briefly recovered to the point where many mines could produce profitably, but they then declined again and only started to recover strongly late in 2003.

 Nevertheless the quoted “spot prices" apply only to marginal trading from day to day and usually represent less than 20% of supply.
 Most trade is via 3-15 year term contracts with producers selling directly to utilities.
 The contacted price in these contracts is, however, often related to the spot price at the time of delivery.

 The reasons for fluctuation in mineral prices relate to demand and perceptions of scarcity.
 The price cannot indefinitely stay below the cost of production (see below), nor will it remain at very high levels for longer than it takes for new producers to enter the market and anxiety about supply to subside.